ksavage-work/wonderw1/maze.md

         ))
 ```

-## Step 4 @unplugged
+## Step 4 : Draw maze

-Choose a color or tile for the walls of your maze, then use the bucket Fill tool to fill in the entire canvas with your color.
+Click on the grey box to choose a color or tile for the walls of your maze, then use the bucket Fill tool to fill in the entire canvas with your color.
 Next, use the Erasor tool to draw out the maze.
 Now, we need to show the program where the walls of the maze are.
 Do this by clicking on the Wall tool and the Draw tool pencil.